Your doctor may do a series of tests to determine the cause of your dizziness. During a physical exam, your doctor will likely look for:

 The inner ear and canalith repositioning

 Vertigo usually results from a problem with the nerves and structures of the balance mechanism in your inner ear (vestibular labyrinth).
-BPPV occurs when particles called otoconia break loose and fall into the wrong part of the canals of your inner ear, producing an episode of vertigo.
-The goal of the canalith repositioning procedure is to move the otoconia from your inner ear to the utricle.
+Benign paroxysmal positional vertigo BPPV occurs when canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of your inner ear, causing vertigo.
+The goal of the canalith repositioning procedure is to move the particles from your inner ear to the utricle.

 Benign paroxysmal positional vertigo may go away on its own within a few weeks or months.
 But, to help relieve BPPV sooner, your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.

-In very rare situations in which the canalith repositioning procedure isn't effective, your doctor may recommend a surgical procedure in which a bone plug is used to block the portion of your inner ear that's causing dizziness.
+In rare situations when the canalith repositioning procedure doesn't work, your doctor may recommend a surgical procedure.
+In this procedure, a bone plug is used to block the portion of your inner ear that's causing dizziness.
 The plug prevents the semicircular canal in your ear from being able to respond to particle movements or head movements in general.
-The success rate for canal plugging surgery is approximately 90 percent.
+The success rate for canal plugging surgery is about 90%.

 Lifestyle and home remedies